kmranikmr/loadservices/README.md

 - Custom writers for new destinations
 - Custom processors for specialized transformations
 - Custom actors for domain-specific processing

-### Open in Visual Studio
-Open the DAPLoadServices.sln solution file in Visual Studio.

-### Restore NuGet Packages
-Restore the required NuGet packages for the solution.

-### Build the Solution
-Build the solution to ensure all dependencies are correctly resolved.

-### Configure Application Settings
-Update the App.config file in the Application.Net project with the appropriate settings, such as database connection strings and API keys.

-### Run the Application
-Set the DataAnalyticsPlatform.Application.Net project as the startup project and run it.

 ## Usage
 The application provides forms and utilities to interact with the data processing actors: